 Growing Fruit Trees in Containers

 If you love home-grown organic fruits but don’t have a huge backyard to grow what you please, there’s a way around it.
-Foster a rooftop orchard with your favorite fruit trees.
-Don’t have a rooftop?
-Not a problem.
+Foster a patio orchard by growing your favorite fruit trees in containers!

 There are many varieties of fruit trees that grow well in containers, so long as you choose the correct varieties to plant.
-If you plan on growing them in pots, search in the plant catalog to look for dwarf or semi-dwarf varieties that will grow well in a restricted environment.
-Contact us to inquire if you’ll need to get multiple trees to promote pollination.
-Here are some of the fruits that grow best in containers:
+If you plan on growing them in pots, search in the plant catalog to look for dwarf fruit varieties that will grow well in a restricted environment.

 How to Grow Fruit Trees in Pots